diku-dk/futhark/docs/man/futhark-test.rst

   Run ``structure`` tests.
 These are not run by default.
 When this option is passed, no other testing is done.

+--seed=INT

+  Set random seed used to generate values for property-based tests.
+If unset, a seed is randomly generated.

 --futhark=program

   The program used to perform operations (eg. compilation).
 Defaults